Bodmer/TFT_eSPI/README.md

 If an ESP32 board has SPIRAM (i.e. PSRAM) fitted then Sprites will use the PSRAM memory and large full screen buffer Sprites can be created.
 Full screen Sprites take longer to render (~45ms for a 320 x 240 16 bit Sprite), so bear that in mind.

+# Touch controller support

 The XPT2046 touch screen controller is supported.
 The SPI bus for the touch controller is shared with the TFT and only an additional chip select line is needed.
+This support will eventually be deprecated when a suitable touch screen library is avaiable.

 The Button class from Adafruit_GFX is incorporated, with the enhancement that the button labels can be in any font.

+# ESP8266 overlay mode

 The library supports SPI overlap on the ESP8266 so the TFT screen can share MOSI, MISO and SCLK pins with the program FLASH, this frees up GPIO pins for other uses.

+# Fonts

 The library contains proportional fonts, different sizes can be enabled/disabled at compile time to optimise the use of FLASH memory.
 Anti-alased (smooth) font files in vlw format stored in SPIFFS are supported.
 Any 16 bit Unicode character can be included and rendered, this means many language specific characters can be rendered to the screen.